griffio/griffio.github.io/_posts/2016-09-16-Six-Degrees-Of-Pair-Programming.md

 Should not be the primary means of achieving code quality, knowledge sharing across the code base and across the team.
-We can find and highlight examples of good code even if we are not actively working on same code base

-Anyone should be able to stage an intevention and stop code being written at all.
+We can find and highlight examples of good code even if we are not actively working on same code base Anyone should be able to stage an intervention and stop code being written at all.

 Giving developers the right environment will allow them the latitude to figure it out for themselves - be it Pair Programming or Quad Programming.